alreich/abstract_algebra/docs/groups_etc.rst

 Proper Subalgebras up to Isomorphism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The function, ``partition_into_isomorphic_lists``, does just that; it
+The function, ``partition_into_isomorphic_lists``, partitions a list of
-partitions a list of algebras (subgroups in this case) into a list of
+algebras (subgroups in this case) into a list of lists, where each
-lists, where each sublist contains subalgebras that are all isomophic to
+sublist contains subalgebras that are all isomophic to each other.
-each other.

 The function, ``about_isomorphic_partitions``, prints out a summary of
 information about the partitions output by